Biotechnology and Genomics Graduate Diploma

 BIOL 516 Project in Biotechnology and Genomics (6 credits)

 Each student conducts a project under the supervision of a faculty member at Concordia or other research institutions affiliated with the program.
 The project topic requires approval by the course coordinator.
-The project can be taken over an 8-month (10 hours per week) of a 4-month period (20 hours per week) at Concordia or other approved institutions or companies.
-The project will be chosen from one or more of the following fields: biotechnology, genomics, bioinformatics, and high-throughput experimentation.
+The project is taken over an 8-month (10 hours per week) period at Concordia or other approved institutions or companies.
+The project is chosen from one or more of the following fields: biotechnology, genomics, bioinformatics, cell/molecular biology, synthetic biology and high-throughput experimentation.
 The nature of the project can be research, development, or application.
 A student who is working full-time or part-time can pursue the project in his/her place of employment subject to approval.
-(Approval will only be given to projects which are clearly demonstrated to be independent of the regular work requirement).
+(Approval is only given to projects which are clearly demonstrated to be independent of the regular work requirement).
 At the end of the project, the student is required to submit a report on the results of the project and present the results publicly in the form of a scientific poster or a short talk at a scheduled Genomics/Biotechnology Research Day.

 BIOL 521 Industrial and Environmental Biotechnology

 Prerequisites: BIOL 511; BIOL 512.

 This course provides an in-depth evaluation of current biotechnology tools used in pharmaceutical and forestry industries, and in environmental remediation.
 New technologies and genomic approaches that can be applied to these processes are also discussed.

 BIOL 523 Agriculture and Agri-Food Biotechnology